spencerh122/Hand-Gesture-Controlled-Volume/Code/README.md

 From VS Code (or your preferred coding environment), open this folder.

 While inside this folder, open a terminal window in the coding environment.
-Next, you will create the subfolder.
+Next, you will create the subfolder within a virtual environment.
 To do this, enter the following into the terminal:

 > python3 -m venv myenv